shaile09/Projects/README.md

 	 - Worked on creating Machine Learning Model.
 	 - Worked on creating Google Slides for the project description.
 	 - Developed a protype of the data anytics dashaboard (Tabluea)
+ - Segment 3
+ 	 - Met on Tuesday, Thursday and Saturday as a group.
+	 - Communicated through SLack group chat and Zoom Saturday meeting outside class time.
+	 - Worked on completing and finalizing Machine Learning Model.
+	 - Worked on Google Slides for the presentation
+	 - Worked on Tabluea Dashboard

 =======
 # Project Overview